-- Seven site miners have been critical in assisting UMB, UMBC, and UMCP faculty and startups to win 23 Maryland Innovation Initiative Awards, totaling more than \$2.2 million - Five projects involved collaborations between faculty at multiple institutions. - Joint research proposals have more than doubled to 72 - Researchers from the Center for Health-related Informatics and Bioimaging at the UM School of Medicine have submitted more than \$70 million in joint research proposals and secured multi-million dollar federal contracts. - Late last year, MedImmune, the global biologics research and development arm of AstraZeneca, announced a 5-year \$6+ million strategic collaboration that includes UMB, UMCP, and UMBC - MedImmune has announced that they have identified the first five Joint bioscience-related research projects. - Gliknik, a startup co-founded by a UMB faculty member, announced a world-wide licensing agreement with Pfizer with an upfront payment to Gliknik of \$25 million. - bwtech@UMBC Cyber Incubator is a finalist for International Incubator of the Year (National Business Incubator Association).
-Awards will be presented in May 2014.
+Seven site miners have been critical in assisting UMB, UMBC, and UMCP faculty and startups to win 56 Maryland Innovation Initiative awards, totaling more than \$5.5 million.
+In FY14, USM institutions received 34 MII awards totaling over \$4 million.

+- Five projects involved collaborations between faculties at multiple institutions. - Joint research proposals have more than doubled to 72 - Researchers from the Center for Health-related Informatics and Bioimaging at the UM School of Medicine have submitted more than \$70 million in joint research proposals and secured multi-million dollar federal contracts. - Late last year, MedImmune, the global biologics research and development arm of AstraZeneca, announced a 5-year \$6+ million strategic collaboration that includes UMB, UMCP, and UMBC

-- Five bwtech companies were selected as finalists for ICOY (Maryland Incubator Company of the Year) awards. - Three startup companies leveraging technologies and know-how created at the University of Maryland, Baltimore have recently entered the commercial phase of business - Advance Management Services was founded in January 2013 and achieved its first commercial sale during the second quarter of 2013.
+- MedImmune has announced that they have identified the first five Joint bioscience-related research projects. - Gliknik, a startup co-founded by a UMB faculty member, announced a world-wide licensing agreement with Pfizer with an upfront payment to Gliknik of \$25 million. - bwtech@UMBC Cyber Incubator was a finalist for the International Incubator of the Year (National Business Incubator Association). - Four bwtech companies are finalists for ICOY (Maryland Incubator Company of the Year) awards. - Three startup companies leveraging technologies and know-how created at the University of Maryland, Baltimore have recently entered the commercial phase of business - Advance Management Services was founded in January 2013 and achieved its first commercial sale during the second quarter of 2013.
 The company licensed software-based clinical outcomes management system for the healthcare industry from the University of Maryland, Baltimore. - Analytical Informatics (AI), founded in August 2011, offers a suite of quality improvement tools created by leading universities and innovative startup companies.
 These innovative tools have been proven to provide health care organizations with improved quality, efficiency and better workflows.
 In the last quarter, AI has added three new customers. - SilcsBio, LLC, founded in April of 2012 and located within the University of Maryland BioPark, provides software and services for drug discovery.
-SilcsBio has recently achieved initial revenue from drug discovery services from a company in Pennsylvania. - Advanced Metrics, a UMB Health IT startup, moved quickly into commercialization since establishment only a year ago and moved from offices on the university's campus to the BioPark. - OmniSpeech, a UMCP startup that develops solutions to separate the speech signal from background noise for telecommunications applications, received \$2.8 million of funding. - Potomac Photonics, a digital manufacturing company specializing in micro technology for the biotech and medical device industries, has leased 8,000 SF of labs and offices at bwtech South.
-The CEO is a UMBC graduate; the company already is collaborating with UMBC and held a summit on 3D printing in May 2014. - Light Point Security, a UMBC startup that specializes in providing security for web browsing through a cloud technology, was a winner at the ICOY ceremony on June 10, 2014.
+SilcsBio has recently achieved initial revenue from drug discovery services from a company in Pennsylvania.

+Advanced Metrics, a UMB Health IT startup, moved quickly into commercialization since establishment only a year ago and moved from offices on the university's campus to the BioPark.

+• OmniSpeech, a UMCP startup that develops solutions to separate the speech signal from background noise for telecommunications applications, received \$2.8 million of funding.

+• Potomac Photonics, a digital manufacturing company specializing in micro technology for the biotech and medical device industries, has leased 8,000 SF of labs and offices at bwtech South.
+The CEO is a UMBC graduate; the company already is collaborating with UMBC and held a summit on 3D printing in May 2014.